CloudNativeJS/appmetrics-prometheus/README.md

 appmetrics-prometheus provides a /metrics endpoint which is necessary for Prometheus monitoring.

-The data available on the dashboard is as follows:
+The data available on the /metrics endpoint is as follows:
 * CPU
 * Memory